Part 1: Aiming For Euphoria With ALA Chelation

 - Seasonal allergies

 I believe these symptoms are in part due to the fact that mercury wreaks havoc all over the body.
-Mercury hides away in bones, fatty tissue, and organs, and crosses the blood brain barrier (BBB) where it binds with the fatty organ known as the brain and disrupts numerous biological processes. [*Update – I have since learned, that mercury and electromagnetic field radiation (EMR) have a synergistic negative effect causing many of the symptoms.
-I share more below.]
+Mercury hides away in bones, fatty tissue, and organs, and crosses the blood brain barrier (BBB) where it binds with the fatty organ known as the brain and disrupts numerous biological processes.
+But what I learned later was the real kicker: Mercury and electromagnetic field radiation (EMR) have a synergistic negative effect causing many of the symptoms.

-To my knowledge, Alpha Lipoic Acid (ALA) may be the only way to move mercury out of the brain.
-So I planned to move from detoxing to chelating with frequent, low-doses of ALA around my one year amalgam-free anniversary and set out to learn as much as I possibly could.
+To my knowledge, Alpha Lipoic Acid (ALA) may be the only way to move mercury out of the brain. [*See update below] So I moved from detoxing to chelating with frequent, low-doses of ALA around my one year amalgam-free anniversary and set out to learn as much as I possibly could.

-What follows are my notes on ALA chelation from reading Cutler’s book on amalgam illness, forum posts, asking questions, doctor visits, etc. It is a long post because it is where I keep all of the key info I refer back to personally.
-If it seems like too much (I get it, reading with a mercurial mind or brain fog is rough), just read one section at a time:
+What follows are my notes on ALA chelation from reading Cutler’s book on amalgam illness, forum posts, asking questions, doctor visits, etc. It is a long post because it is where I keep all of the key info I refer back to personally:

 - Who Is Cutler & Why The Controversy?